 Under the microscope, this is seen as the sperms sticking together to one another in bunches.
 This impairs sperm motility and prevents the sperms from swimming up through the cervix towards the egg.

 Putting it all together, one looks for the total number of "good" sperms in the sample - the product of the total count, the progressively motile sperm and the normally shaped sperm.
 This gives the progressively motile normal sperm count which is a crude index of the fertility potential of the sperm.
 Thus, for example, if a man has a total count of 40 million sperm per ml; of which 40% are progressively motile; and 60% are normally shaped; then his progressively motile normal sperm count is : 40 X 0.40 X 0.60 = 9.6 million sperm per ml.
 If the volume of the ejaculate is 3 ml, then the total motile sperm count in the entire sample is 9.6 X 3 = 28.8 million sperm.

 What does the presence of pus cells in the semen signify?

 Whether pus cells are present or not.
-While a few white blood cells in the semen is normal, many pus cells suggests the presence of seminal infection.
+While a few white blood cells in the semen is normal, many pus cells suggest the presence of seminal infection.
 Unfortunately, many labs cannot differentiate between sperm precursor cells ( which are normally found in the semen) and pus cells.
-This often means that men are overtreated with antibiotics for a "sperm infection" which does not really exist !
+This often means that men are overtreated with antibiotics for a "sperm infection" which does not really exist!

 Some labs use a computer to do the semen analysis.
-This is called CASA, or computer assisted semen analysis.
-While it may appear to be more reliable (because the test has been done "objectively" by a computer), there are still many controversies about its real value, since many of the technical details have not been standardised, and vary from lab to lab.
+This is called CASA, or computer-assisted semen analysis.
+While it may appear to be more reliable (because the test has been done "objectively" by a computer), there are still many controversies about its real value, since many of the technical details have not been standardized, and vary from lab to lab.

 What does a normal semen analysis report mean?